Last updated: November 15, 2025

 3.1.
 How to read the MACD signals

-Learning to interpret these signals correctly is your first step toward making the MACD a useful part of your toolkit.
+Learning to interpret these signals correctly is the first step toward making the MACD a useful part of the toolkit.
 Let’s break down each one.

 3.2.
 Notes on using different timeframes